moshthepitt/flm-jupiter-arb/README.md

-# Flash Loan Mastery CLI
+# Jupiter Arbitrade Trading Using Flash Loan Mastery

 Flash Loan Mastery is a smart contract that enables flash loans on Solana.
 We think that this is the simplest and best Solana flash loan program.